Lawley Primary School

 This may include progress in areas other than attainment, for example, social and emotional or sensory needs.

-During a half-termly SEN staff meeting, teachers will work alongside the SENDCo to review current support plans in place for pupils on the SEND register.
+During a half-termly SEN staff meeting, teachers will work alongside the SENDCo to review current support maps in place for pupils on the SEND register.
 During this time, staff reflect and evaluate the strategies and interventions being used and provide an update on progress towards each target.
-At the end of each term, new support maps are produced, which are then shared with parents/carers.
+In October, February and May new support maps are produced, which are then shared with parents/carers.

 In addition to this, teachers can discuss any concerns about additional pupils in their class who may need to go on to our monitoring cycle.
 These pupils will then be monitored closely and if necessary, internal specialist staff (SALT/ELSA) or external professionals will be consulted.